Simulations IV

 Representativeness of the estimation

 I calibrated the simulations to emulate a typical study from this literature.
 To further check that the results are realistic, I compare the average Signal-to-Noise Ratio (SNR) of the simulations to the range of SNR of an existing study.
-The influential study Gomez et al. (2007) have a SNR of about 8.
+The influential study Gomez, Hansford, and Krause (2007) have a SNR of about 8.
 Yet the reanalysis by Cooperman (2017) shows using randomization inference that accounting for spatial correlation in rain patters yield a larger standard error (a point estimate of -1.052 and with a p-value of 0.084).

 Show code to compute the SNR in Gomez et al. (2007)